-The Automation Evolution has been added to your bookmarks.
+The Automation Evolution has been saved

 Emerging trends in the next phase of manufacturing’s evolution have already begun to alter the competitive landscape.
 Labor arbitrage is ceding center stage to emerging production technologies and the associated talent models required to realize their potential.
 Companies that treat manufacturing as a strategic lever, rather than solely as a cost management exercise will likely be well positioned as the next generation of manufacturing takes hold.